-- Quantitative Analysis seeks to understand behavior by using complex mathematical and statistical modeling, measurement, and research.
+• Quantitative Analysis seeks to understand behavior by using complex mathematical and statistical modeling, measurement, and research.
 When a securities analyst focuses on a corporation's financial data in order to project potential future performance, the process is called quantitative analysis.
 This methodology involves looking at profit-and-loss statements, sales and earnings histories, and the statistical state of the economy rather than at more subjective factors such as management experience, employee attitudes, and brand recognition.
-The primary risk in using quantitative analysis is that while the overall health and position of a company may be good, market conditions may negatively impact the security. - Fundamental Analysis involves an assessment of the fundamental financial condition and competitive position of a company.
+The primary risk in using quantitative analysis is that while the overall health and position of a company may be good, market conditions may negatively impact the security.

+- Fundamental Analysis involves an assessment of the fundamental financial condition and competitive position of a company.
 This approach generally involves an analysis of the financial condition, capabilities of management, earnings, new products and services, as well as the company's markets and position versus its competitors in order to determine the recommendations made to clients.
 The primary risk in using fundamental analysis is that while the overall health and position of a company may be good, market conditions may negatively impact the security. - Technical Analysis involves the examination of past market data rather than specific company data in determining the recommendations made to clients.
 Technical analysis may involve the use of various quantitative-based calculations, variation metrics and charts to identify market patterns and trends which may be based on investor sentiment rather than the fundamentals of the company.
-The primary risk in using technical analysis is that spotting historical trends may not help to predict such trends in the future.

-- Cyclical Analysis is similar to technical analysis in that it involves the assessment of market conditions at a macro (entire market/economy) or micro (company specific) level, rather than the overall fundamental analysis of the health of the particular company that Crossmark is recommending.
-The risks with cyclical analysis are similar to those of technical analysis. - Socially Conscious Investing Screens can be applied to a client's portfolio at the client's option.
-Depending on the investment strategy or client-specific restrictions, a client's account can undergo exclusionary or inclusionary screening according to values-based characteristics.
-These criteria are nonfinancial reasons to exclude or include a security, and therefore, the client's account or strategy may forgo some market opportunities available to portfolios that don't use such screening.
+The primary risk in using technical analysis is that spotting historical trends may not help to predict such trends in the future. - Cyclical Analysis is similar to technical analysis in that it involves the assessment of market conditions at a macro (entire market/economy) or micro (company specific) level, rather than the overall fundamental analysis of the health of the particular company that Crossmark is recommending.
+The risks with cyclical analysis are similar to those of technical analysis. - Positive Value Investing.
+Through multi-factor quantitative models and fundamental analysis, Crossmark may consider, among other factors, a company's valuation, financial strength, growth potential, competitive position in its industry, projected future earnings, cash flows and dividends when deciding whether to buy or sell investments.
+With respect to the rankings provided by the multi-factor quantitative models, the models also include components for identifying companies that, through their activities, both externally and internally, seek to reduce risk and create long-term resilience through sustainable and responsible business practices.
+Crossmark believes that such companies exhibit positive values, including, but not limited to, the fair treatment of employees, respect for the environment, positive engagement with the communities in which they operate, and responsible governance practices.
+This component of the multi-factor quantitative models is based on data and ratings generated by multiple third-party providers unaffiliated with Crossmark. - Socially Conscious Investing Screens are applied to certain strategies and can be applied to any individual client's portfolio at the client's option.
+Depending on the investment strategy or client-specific restrictions, a client's account can undergo exclusionary screening according to values-based characteristics.
+These criteria are nonfinancial reasons to exclude a security, and therefore, the client's account or strategy may forgo some market opportunities available to portfolios that don't use such screening.
 The values-based characteristics are evaluated entirely by third-party providers unaffiliated with Crossmark.